cerbos/wit-adapter/README.md

 EOF
 ```

-Then to create an ePDP component from an ePDP core module: `wasm-tools component new <INPUT> -o <OUTPUT> --adapt ./env.wasm`
+Then, create an ePDP component from an ePDP core module: `wasm-tools component new epdp-wasm.wasm -o epdp-wasi-temp.wasm --adapt ./env.wasm`.

+# Going from a string-based interface to a rich one

-However, we want our ePDP to use rich types so we can skip the JSON serialization/deserialization step.
-To achive that, we created a generic component, `epdp-wasi-adapter`.
+However, we want to create an ePDP Wasm component with rich types in the interface to skip the JSON serialization/deserialization step.
+See the DRAFT version of the [Cerbos EPDP WIT interface](wit/policy.wit).
+For an overview of WIT, click [here](https://component-model.bytecodealliance.org/design/wit.html).

+To create a rich type component, we created a generic component, `epdp-wasi-adapter`.

 As per the following diagram, `epdp-wasi-adapter` exports a rich interface and imports a simple one from the `cerbos-hub:epdp` package.
-For the build and composition steps, please refer to the [epdp-wasi-adapter/justfile](epdp-wasi-adapter/justfile).

 ![Components](Components.png)

+Our formula for producing a component model ePDP is `epdp-wasi = epdp-wasi-adapter + epdp-wasi-temp`, where `epdp-wasi-temp = epdp-wasm + env.wasm`.

+For details on the building and composition, please refer to the [epdp-wasi-adapter/justfile](epdp-wasi-adapter/justfile).

+## Example

-The client application `http-proxy` starts the HTTP component, then calls the `epdp-wasi-adapter` and uses its rich interface.
+In the example, the client application `http-proxy` starts the HTTP component, then calls the `epdp-wasi` via its rich interface.

-## Running the example
 Prerequisites:
 1. Rust toolchain.
 2. [wasmCloud](https://wasmcloud.com/docs/installation).
 3. [justfile](https://github.com/casey/just).

 Let's deploy all components to wasmCloud.
 1. From the `http-proxy` directory, run `just deploy`.
+To redeploy, run `just redeploy`.
 2. From the `epdp-wasi-adapter` directory, run `just start`, then `just link` to link the components.
+To restart, run `just restart`.
 3. Run `curl 'http://localhost:8080?role=user'` to invoke the http-proxy.
 You should see the `Effect::Allow`.
 Change the role to get `Effect::Deny`.